Skip to main content Skip to footer

 Studies have linked diets that are high in ultra-processed foods with conditions such as obesitytype 2 diabetes and cancer.
 This is a serious concern because these are leading causes of preventable illness and high healthcare costs across the globe.

 Many ultra-processed foods, including sugary soft drinks, sweets and some biscuits, cakes and savoury snacks, contain high quantities of added sugars, unhealthy fats, and salt (these foods are called ‘High Fat, Sugar, Salt’ or HFSS foods), which can contribute to poor dietary patterns.
-These foods are also typically low in essential nutrients such as vitamins and minerals, as well as fibre, and are often highly palatable and appealing, making them easy to overconsume.
+These foods are also typically low in essential nutrients such as vitamins and minerals, as well as fibre.
+Ultra-processed foods often have a high energy density (calories per gram) and are highly palatable and appealing, making them easy to overconsume.
 The British Nutrition Foundation supports the UK Government’s Eat Well guidance that we reduce consumption of HFSS foods.
 In addition, some foods not considered ultra-processed, such as some takeaways or home-made cakes and biscuits – but might also be high in fat, salt and sugar, should only be eaten as occasional treats, as part of a healthy, balanced diet.

 However, there are some foods that would be classified as ‘ultra-processed’ foods, such as wholemeal breads, low-sugar wholegrain breakfast cereals, and baked beans, which are not HFSS and can contribute to nutrient intakes – particularly fibre.
 The same is true for low-fat and low-sugar yogurts which provide protein, calcium and some B vitamins.
 Although with all of these foods, it is still wise to check labels and choose those with healthier nutrient profiles (e.g. baked beans with no added sugar).